atlasphp/Atlas.Transit/ANNOTATIONS.md

 how the domain object itself behaves.

-Note that currently none of these can be inherited; you have to put them on each class, not on a parent class.
+Note that currently none of these can be inherited; you have to put them on each class, not on a parent class/trait/interface.

 ## Existing